 Lactulose solution given orally to man and experimental animals resulted in only small amounts reaching the blood.

 Urinary excretion has been determined to be 3% or less and is essentially complete within 24 hours.

 Indications and Usage for Lactulose

 For the treatment of constipation.
 In patients with a history of chronic constipation, Lactulose solution therapy increases the number of bowel movements per day and the number of days on which bowel movements occur.

-Since Lactulose solution contains galactose (not more than 1.6 g/15 mL) and lactose (not more than 1.2 g/15 mL), it should be used with caution in diabetics.
+Since Lactulose solution contains galactose (less than 1.6 g/15 mL) and lactose (less than 1.2 g/15 mL), it should be used with caution in diabetics.

 Information for Patients